step-stp/java-chainscript/README.md

 The validate will read the generated file, deserialize it and check all the data within against all the test cases.

-To clean a previous build run the following: mvnw.cmd clean